jackhopping/recipes_model/README.md

 ## Framing the Problem

-My model will be a classification model which predicts recipe ratings based on the features "minutes" and "n_steps".
+My model will be a multiclass classification model which predicts recipe ratings based on the features "minutes" and "n_steps".

 ### Feature Types

 - Ratings: Categorical Ordinal
 - Minutes: Quantitative Discrete
 - N_steps: Quantitaticve Discrete

+The response variable in my model is ```rating```.
+I chose this to be the response variable because it is arguably what people consider the most when deciding between options.
+In the specific example of a recipes dataset, a person is much more likely to choose a recipe that has 4 or 5 stars than one that has 1 star.
+Ratings influence our choices in so many ways, so I wanted to see what influences ```rating``` and how well I can predict ratings based on other features.

+I am using precision as my evaluation metric because it measures how well a model avoids false positives - in this scenario, predicted high ratings when the actual rating is low.

 ## Baseline Model